rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ```bash
 cloudfoundry/deploy fire-and-forget-producer
 ```
+**IMPORTANT**: It assumes there is a RabbitMQ service instance named `rabbit`.
+See more details below.

 This script does the following:
-- Generate the application manifest with the corresponding environment variables and `rabbit` service instance
+- Generate the application manifest with the corresponding environment variables and binds to the `rabbit` service instance
 - Invoke `cf push` command

 If our RabbitMQ Service instance has a different name, e.g. `robbit`, we run the script like this: